- Home

 9. Banana and oat pancakes

-Pancakes are a popular breakfast dish, particularly on the weekends, or if you’re going out for breakfast or brunch.
-But because pancakes are high in refined flour, they can be unhealthy and increase the risk of conditions like insulin resistance and obesity – and when they’re doused in syrup or sugar, they lose even more health points.
+Pancakes are a popular breakfast dish, particularly on the weekends or if you’re going out for breakfast or brunch.
+But, because pancakes are high in refined flour and doused in sugar or syrup, they can be unhealthy.

 The good news is that you can easily make healthy pancakes at home – ones that are tasty, high in protein, and ready in just a few minutes.